 Before Android released its operating system Marshmallow 6.0, the Android phones did not come with default encryption.
 One needed to put it up before doing a factory reset so that their recovered data cannot be direct.

-But since the Marshmallow 6.0 update, the phone comes with encryption that has been already enabled.
-Meaning that even if you recover your phone’s data, you would not be able to access directly without going through the encryption.
+However, after the Marshmallow 6.0 update, the phone appears with encryption that has been already enabled.
+This means even if you retrieve your phone’s data, you would not be able to obtain it directly without going through the encryption.

-Cloud backup is another thing you need to look at.
-Most phones these days sync some important data on Google Drive from where you can recover it on a new device.
-Even your older one even after a reset just by accessing your Google account.
+Cloud backup is another form you need to look at.
+Most phones these days sync some valuable data on Google Drive from where you can obtain it on a new device.
+Even your older one yet after a reset just by log in your Google account.

-However, there’s no guarantee that cloud backups are completely safe.
-There have been many cases of cloud storage of people being hacked and their data being stolen.
-So always remember to choose the most trusted cloud storage.
+But, there’s no guarantee that cloud backups are totally safe.
+There are many cases of cloud storage of people being hacked & their data is stolen.
+Therefore always remember to keep the most trusted cloud storage.